material-motion/material-motion/roadmaps/checklist.md

 # Checklist

-This is a list of implementations we hope to make available on every platform.
+This is a list of implementations the Material Motion team plans to work on.

 ## Expression Foundation